 - Restart Edge and log in to Slack again.

-3: Disable antivirus temporarily
+3. Disable antivirus temporarily

 Some users in distress addressed the issue by disabling the antivirus temporarily.
-Namely, some antivirus solutions tend to slow down or even block Slack’s execution.
+Namely, the best Windows 10/11 antivirus software may slow down or even block Slack’s execution.

 Even though this mostly doesn’t apply to Windows Defender, you can try disabling the web-based protection for the time being and look for improvements.
-Here’s how to do it:

-4: Allow Slack in Windows Firewall
+4. Allow Slack in Windows Firewall

 - In the Windows Search bar, type Firewall, and open Allow an app through Windows Firewall.

-- Click ”Change settings”.
+- Click Change settings.